 Honours 2019 Information session:

-Information session for 2018 (S1 and mid-year start) was held on Thursday 3 August, 1pm in the Blue lab.
+Information session for 2019 (S1 and mid-year start) will be held on Tuesday 31 July 1pm in the Sanson room (23 Rainforest walk).

 Recording of the Honours 2018 information session

 All practical information on how to apply is here.

-A comprehensive guide to the host supervisors, and their research interests can be downloaded here - Honours Projects 2018 (Pdf)
+A comprehensive guide to the host supervisors, and their research interests can be downloaded here - Honours Projects 2018, S2 (Pdf)

 Interested in applying?
 Read Questions and Answers about Honours to find out more.

 Start dates for Biology Honours in 2018 are:

 - Semester 1 start: Monday 19th February 2018 (CLOSED)